Fradven/film/README.md

 ### Before we start:

-First of, we new the open a new script tag that will be our main playground for what we are about to do.
+First of, we new the open a new script tag which will be our main playground for what we are about to do.

-I'd recomend puting this script tage in the head below the script where we imported jquery.
+I'd recomend puting this script tag in the head below the script where we imported jquery.

-A good thing to already include in your script is the [.ready()](https://api.jquery.com/ready/) method that will execute what's inside only after the elemnt that comes before has been fully loaded or executed.
+A good thing to already include in your script is the [.ready()](https://api.jquery.com/ready/) method that will execute what's inside only after the element that comes before has been fully loaded or executed, in our case the elemnt is the entire page (document).

     <script>
         $(document).ready(function () {